 Exercise can be a great addition to your repertoire of activities, but do you know how to keep your hearing aids protected when you’re staying active?
 Learn more about keeping your hearing aids safe in this week’s Audicus blog!

 Regular exercise is a great addition to any routine and a strenuous, engaging workout can be great for your health.
-Running, biking, and tennis are excellent activities that can help with circulation and overall health.
+Running, biking and tennis are excellent activities that can help with circulation and overall health.

-In fact, lack of activity and unhealthy eating can result in conditions such as obesity, which can actually increase the risk hearing loss by restricting the auditory nerve and cochlear blood flow.
+In fact, lack of activity and unhealthy eating can result in conditions such as obesity, which can actually increase the risk of hearing loss by restricting the auditory nerve and cochlear blood flow.

 Unfortunately, intense workouts that leave you sweaty may also put your hearing aid at risk.